CamileM/assignment2-engi-54/README.md

 1. Need To Act Fast
 2. What should we remember?

-# Assignment 2 -Presentation Skills:
+# Assignment 2 - Presentation Skills:

 ## Qualities of a good presenter:
 - Confidence
     - Knowledge of the subject
     - Preparation and planning